hydecorp/hydejack-starter-kit/docs/install.md

 You can now jump to [running locally](#running-locally).

 ### Troubleshooting
-If your existing site combines theme files with your content (as did previous verisons of Hydejack/PRO), make sure to delete the following folders:
+If your existing site combines theme files with your content (as did previous versions of Hydejack/PRO), make sure to delete the following folders:

 - `_layouts`